 How to Learn Morse Code

-Learning Morse code is similar to learning a musical instrument — it's about pattern recognition through repetition, not memorization.
+Learning Morse code is similar to learning a musical instrument.
+It's about pattern recognition through repetition, not memorization.
 The most effective methods train your brain to instantly recognize sound patterns, bypassing the need to consciously decode each character.
+The Koch method, developed by German psychologist Ludwig Koch in 1936 and recommended by the ARRL, starts you at full target speed (15 to 20 WPM) with just two characters and adds one new character per session once you reach 90% accuracy.

 Method 1: The Koch Method (Recommended)